 I point out they must have come from somewhere because unless they are Native American, they came to this place, even if a long time since.
 They get misty-eyed trying to remember old family stories handed down when they were young.
 Hard to remember, they tell you.
 “You know, that was 75 years ago … a long time.”

-So another year passes and little flags and flowers bloom in the old cemetery in the middle of town.
+We nod.
+It was a long time ago.
+A year has passed.
+Little flags and flowers bloom in the cemetery.
 It’s a nice thing they do.
 Remembering.